Dry Weather With Chances Of Gusty Winds Forecast For City Multan - UrduPoint

 The local Met office has forecast dry weather with chances of gusty winds for city and its suburbs during the next 24 hours

-MULTAN , (UrduPoint / Pakistan Point News - 20th Feb, 2020 ) :The local Met office has forecast dry weather with chances of gusty winds for city and its suburbs during the next 24 hours.
+MULTAN, (UrduPoint / Pakistan Point News - 21st Feb, 2020 ) :The local Met office has forecast dry weather with chances of gusty winds for city and its suburbs during the next 24 hours.

-On Thursday , maximum and minimum temperatures were recorded as 23.0 degree centigrade and 11.5 degree centigrade respectively.
-The humidity was recorded 70 per cent at 8 am and 45 per cent at 5 pm.
+On Friday , maximum and minimum temperatures were recorded as 22.2 degree centigrade and 10.2 degree centigrade respectively.
+The humidity was recorded 81 per cent at 8 am and55 per cent at 5 pm.